M47O/claymarket/README.md

 ⛔ **The app is currently being developed and is not fully operational yet.**

-Listed products are for example's sake only.
-Payment processing isn't *fully* integrated just yet, so if you download this code and toy around with it, don't worry about accidentally purchasing something.

 <p align="center">
 <img src="demo.gif" alt="Demo of the Clay Market site">
 </p>